-Note: I will be going on public service leave, starting January 2014, to serve as Vice President for Economic Opportunity and Assets at The Ford Foundation (see announcement).
+Note: I am on public service leave, effective January 2014, serving as Vice President for Economic Opportunity and Assets at The Ford Foundation (see announcement).

 I am a sociologist and planner -- and "recovering" engineer -- whose work focuses on economic opportunity, racial and ethnic diversity, and democratic problem-solving and innovation in urban areas around the globe.
 From 2009 to 2011, I was on public service leave from MIT, appointed by President Obama to serve as associate director of the White House Office of Management and Budget.
 I oversaw a wide array of policy, budget and management issues for roughly half the cabinet agencies--Commerce, Treasury, Housing and Urban Development, Transportation, Justice, and Homeland Security.
 My portfolio ran the gamut from economic innovation and competitiveness to criminal justice and border security, from affordable housing and neighborhood revitalization and poverty reduction to the financial markets, foreclosure crisis, environmental sustainability, and more.
 I led the preparation of first-ever White House policy and budget guidance to all federal agencies on the importance of "place-based" approaches to addressing a range of national priorities.